-Incident Objectives: Statements of quidance and direction necessary for selecting appropriate strategy(s) and the tactical direction of resources.
+Incident Statements of guidance and direction necessary for Objectives: Statements of guidance and direction necessary for objectives: Statements of appropriate strategy(s) and the tactical direction of resources.
 Incident objectives are based on realistic expectations of what can be accomplished when all allocated resources have been effectively deployed.
 Incident objectives must be achievable and measurable, yet flexible enough to allow strategic and tactical alternatives.

-Incident-Specific

-Hazards:

-Anticipated events that may or may not occur that require coordinated response to protect life or property, e.g., pandemic flu, avian flu.

-Initial Action:

-The actions taken by those responders first to arrive at an incident site.

-Initial Response:

-Resources initially committed to an incident.

-Intelligence Officer:

-Responsible for managing internal information, intelligence, and OPSEC requirements supporting incident management activities.
-These may include information security and OPSEC activities, as well as the complex task of ensuring that sensitive information of all types (e.g., classified information, law enforcement sensitive information, proprietary information, or export-controlled information) is handled in a way that not only safeguards the information, but also ensures that it gets to those who need access to it to perform their missions effectively and safely.
+- Incident-Specific Anticipated events that may or may not occur that Hazards: require coordinated response to protect life or property, e.g., pandemic flu, avian flu. - Initial Action: The actions taken by those responders first to arrive at an incident site. - Initial Response: Resources initially committed to an incident. - Intelligence Officer: The intelligence officer is responsible for managing internal information, intelligence, and OPSEC requirements supporting incident management activities.
+These may include information security and OPSEC activities, as well as the complex task of ensuring that sensitive information of all types (e.g., classified information, law enforcement sensitive information, proprietary information, or export-controlled information) is handled in a way that not only safeguards the information, but also ensures that it gets to those who need access to it to perform their missions effectively and safely. - Interagency: An organization or committee comprised of multiple agencies. - Interoperability A principle of the NIMS that holds that systems must & Compatibility: A principle of the NIMS that holds that systems must be able to work together and should not interfere with one another if the multiple jurisdictions, organizations, and functions that come together under the NIMS are to be effective in domestic incident management.

-Interagency:

-An organization or committee comprised of multiple agencies.

-Compatibility:

-Interoperability and A principle of the NIMS that holds that systems must be able to work together and should not interfere with one another if the multiple jurisdictions, organizations, and functions that come together under the NIMS are to be effective in domestic incident management.
 Interoperability and compatibility are achieved through the use of such tools as common communications and data standards, digital data formats, equipment standards, and design standards.
-(Reference (f), page 55.)

-Interstate:

-A region comprised of multiple states.

-Intrastate:

-A region within a single state.

-Inventory:

-An itemized list of current assets such as a catalog of the property or estate, or a list of goods on hand.

-Joint Information Center (JIC):

-A facility established to coordinate all incident-related public information activities.
+(DHS, NIMS (March 2004), page 55.) - Interstate: A region comprised of multiple states. - Intrastate: A region within a single state. - Joint Information A facility established to coordinate all incident-Center (JIC): A facility established to coordinate all incidentrelated public information activities.
 It is the central point of contact for all news media at the scene of the incident.
 Public information officials from all participating agencies should collocate at the JIC.
-For additional information, refer to reference (f), page 14, or reference (g), page 68.

-Joint Information System (JIS):

-Integrates incident information and public affairs into a cohesive organization designed to provide consistent, coordinated, and timely information during crisis or incident operations.
+For additional information please refer to the NIMS, page 14 or the NRP, page 68. - Joint Information Integrates incident information and public affairs System (JIS): into a cohesive organization designed to provide consistent, coordinated, timely information during crisis or incident operations.
 The mission of the JIS is to provide a structure and system for developing and delivering coordinated interagency messages; developing, recommending, and executing public information plans and strategies on behalf of the IC; advising the IC concerning public affairs issues that could affect a response effort; and controlling rumors and inaccurate information that could undermine public confidence in the emergency response effort.

-Jurisdiction:

-A range or sphere of authority.
+Jurisdiction: A range or sphere of authority.
 Public agencies have jurisdiction at an incident related to their legal responsibilities and authority.
 Jurisdictional authority at an incident can be political or geographical (e.g., city, county, tribal, State, or Federal boundary lines) or functional (e.g., law enforcement, public health).

-Liaison:

-A form of communication for establishing and maintaining mutual understanding and cooperation.
+Liaison: A form of communication for establishing and maintaining mutual understanding and cooperation.

-Liaison Officer:

-A member of the Command Staff responsible for coordinating with representatives from cooperating and assisting agencies.
+Liaison Officer: A member of the Command Staff responsible for coordinating with representatives from cooperating and assisting agencies.